rysharprules/kotlin/01_basics.md

 # Basics

+- The root of the Kotlin class hierarchy is [Any](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-any/).
+Every Kotlin class has `Any` as a superclass.
 - The main entry point of a Kotlin program is the `main` function.
 This does not require the input arguments, i.e. `fun main(args: Array<String>)`
 - `;` is not required at the end of a line
 - There's no `new` keyword in Kotlin
 - Comments are the same as most languages, single line `//` or multi-line `/*` `*/`
 - There are no 'Checked' exceptions and there is no `throws` keyword
 - Kotlin does not have `static` types.
 Top-level functions (outside of any class) are global and can be accessed in a static-like way
-- The directory and package hierarchy do not need to match, but it is good practice that they do
+- [Unit](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-unit/) is synonymous with `void` in Java
+- Kotlin's standard library has a `TODO()` function that will always throw a `NotImplementedError`

 **Examples**
 - [hello world](src/01/helloworld.kt) :)